 If you need some materials for making a start on NumPy and Python data science, see our article, How to Practice Python: Data Science and Pandas.

 For those I didn’t know the answer to, I used a combination of Google and The NumPy API Reference to try to work out the solution, so yes, you should research these if you want to practice!
 The exercises selected here cover many of the features of NumPy, but it’s not meant to be exhaustive.
 For example, we don’t cover the linear algebra features in

 In the exercises that follow, any unqualified references to an “array” mean a NumPy array, not a native Python array.
 References to “np” refer to the NumPy package in the usual way it is aliased: “

 import numpy as np“.
 Good luck, and let me know how it goes!

 NumPy has several functions that will return an n-Dimensional array.
-These exercises ask you to recall these functions to create simple (1-dimensional) arrays.
+These exercises ask you to recall these functions to create arrays with only one dimension.

-- How could you do create the same NumPy array using a Python range and a list?
+- How could you create the same NumPy array using a Python range and a list?

 - What happens if you pass no arguments to the np.array()?

 It raises a TypeError exception, complaining that the required argument, ‘object” is missing.
 NumPy arrays can be constructed from an iterable, as we’ve shown.
 If passed a scalar such as an integer, they’ll create a “zero-dimensional array” — that is, an array with only one element.